Expo 2030

 Expo 2030 (إكسبو 2030 الرياض) is an upcoming World Expo organized and sanctioned by the Bureau International des Expositions (BIE), which will be held in Riyadh, Saudi Arabia.
 It will take place for six months during the last quarter of 2030 and the first quarter of 2031, opening 1 October 2030 and closing 31 March 2031, for a total of 181 days.
 Riyadh will be the second Middle Eastern city to host the Expo after Dubai, United Arab Emirates in 2020.

 Theme

-The theme for the expo is "Foresight for Tomorrow" with sub-themes of "Transformational Technology", "Sustainable Solutions" and "Prosperous People".
+The theme for the expo is "Foresight for Tomorrow" with sub-themes of "Technology", "Planet", "Humanity", "Culture", and "Collaboration".

 Candidature process

 On 29 April 2021, Russia was the first to submit a bid, with a submission for Moscow.
 This first submission launched the bidding process for this Expo by opening the candidate list.
 All other countries wishing to organise World Expo 2030 had until 29 October 2021 to submit their own bids, after which the project examination phase started.

 On 29 October 2021, BIE confirmed five bids for the Expo 2030: